Skip to main content

 What do you need to start live streaming?

 It doesn’t take much to start streaming live video online.
 If you want to stream to one of your social channels, like a Facebook profile, you can pick up your phone, open your Facebook app and go live instantly.
-If you want your stream to be a little more involved than that, you’ll need your basic streaming setup.
-Let’s dive deeper into how to choose a streaming platform and which gear you need to make your broadcast engaging.
+If you want your stream to be a little more involved than that, you’ll need your basic streaming setup, which includes a streaming platform and basic streaming equipment.

 Choose your live streaming platform